RednibCoding/rune-lang/README.md

 }
 ```

-If the `print` function encounters the string `"panic"`, it will return an error, and the interpreter will handle and report it.
+If the `customPanicPrinter` function encounters the string `"panic"`, it will return an error, and the interpreter will handle and report it.

 ```
-print "panic"
+customPanicPrinter("panic")
 ```
 output:
 ```
-ERROR error in custom function 'print': intentional panic triggered in line 1: '_print "panic"'
+error (example.rune:1:6): Error in function call: 'intentional panic triggered'
 ```

 # Rune Language Specification